 HOW TO BECOME AN ITALIAN CITIZEN

 YOUR 3 PATHS TO ITALIAN CITIZENSHIP WITH PROS & CONS

 Wondering how to become an Italian citizen to make your dream of living in Italy finally come true?
-While your passport can secure you a once-in-a-lifetime experience in Italy, it can’t give you a lifetime of living in the Italian countryside.
+While your American passport can secure you a once-in-a-lifetime experience in Italy, it can’t give you a lifetime of living in the Italian countryside.
 What can?
-Becoming an Italian citizen.
+Becoming an Italian citizen and obtaining dual citizenship.

 The rewarding journey of becoming an Italian citizen can be lengthy and detailed, but with the help of our IDC team you can become an Italian citizen as quickly as possible..
 The first step is to understand the 3 paths of obtaining citizenship and chose the one that is right for you.
 Once you identify the path you must take, the next step is to understand the Italian citizenship requirements for that path.

 How to Become an Italian Citizen?

-There are 3 primary methods for becoming an Italian citizen: Italian citizenship by descent (Jure Sanguinis), Italian citizenship by marriage, and naturalization.
+There are 3 possible paths for becoming an Italian citizen: Italian citizenship by descent (Jure Sanguinis), Italian citizenship by marriage, and naturalization.
 Each of these methods are discussed here in detail along with the pros and cons associated with each method of applying for Italian citizenship.
 Obtaining Italian citizenship by descent or marriage are typically much faster where as the naturalization method normally takes over 10 years.

-Let’s examine how to become an Italian citizen by applying for Italian citizenship through these methods along with the pros and cons of each.
+Let’s examine the immigration process and how to become an Italian citizen by applying for Italian citizenship through these methods along with the pros and cons of each.